If You Need to Relocate for a New Teaching Job You Can Sell Your San Diego House Fast

 A recent client (let’s call her Pam) called us because, in the wake of San Diego Unified budget cuts, she is at risk of losing her job as an occupational therapist for a local elementary school.
 She has been working with her school’s students for 5 years and loves her job, but knows that occupational therapy is one area that will be affected come March 15th.

 While board members argue that the budget cuts are necessary to balance the district’s $1.3 Billion budget, people like Pam aren’t too sure.
-Regardless of whether we like it, we can empathize with Pam and understand the stresses in being laid off and needing to find new work.
+Regardless of whether we like it, we can empathize with Pam and understand the stresses of being laid off and needing to find new work.
 Lucky for Pam, there is a position available for her near her relatives in Lancaster, PA.
 She’s excited about the new opportunity and the lower cost of living in Pennsylvania, but uprooting will still be an emotional roller-coaster.
 What are Pam’s options in selling her San Diego house and moving across the country with her husband and fur-baby?
 Let’s walk through them…

 Selling a House When Relocating for Work:

 - You choose to sell – how much time do you have?
-Most often when you are laid-off, the best scenario involves getting back to work sooner than later.
+Most often when you are laid off, the best scenario involves getting back to work sooner than later.
 The longer you go without the salary you are accustomed to, the more you may be digging into your emergency fund or credit cards.
 If you have already been accepted for a new position, you need to determine how quickly they need you and how fast you can move.
 Some employers will offer relocation assistance, but you should ask directly rather than assume that this will be included.
 Whether you have one week, two months, or six months, your options in selling will vary.

 - Know what you want to get from the sale- Knowing when you will be needed for your new teaching role is one piece of the pie, the other is knowing what you want to get from the sale of your home.
 Ask yourself these questions: